 - $68.8 bln pension commits up to $350 mln in February

-- Likely to slow pace in light of $2.4 bln annual target
+- Oregon likely to slow pace in light of $2.4 bln annual target

-“It’s likely we will slow the pace a bit” from January and February levels to account for the $2.4 billion target, Oregon spokesman Michael Cox told Buyouts in an email.
+“It’s likely we will slow the pace a bit” from January and February levels to account for the $2.4 billion target, Oregon spokesman Michael Cox said in an email.

-The February commitments include allocations to an energy fund, EnCap Investments’ EnCap Energy Fund X, and two Asia-focused funds, GGV Capital’s GGV Capital Select and RRJ Capital’s RRJ Capital Master Fund III.
+The February commitments include allocations to an energy fund, EnCap Energy Capital Fund X, and two Asia-focused funds, GGV Capital Select and RRJ Capital Master Fund III.

 Cox said staff has not finalized all of the January and February commitments, which could change Oregon’s allocations to certain funds.
 Last year, staff walked away from approved commitments to Littlejohn Fund V and Sofinnova Venture Partners IX after failing to reach an agreement on terms.

-In February, Oregon released a private equity investment plan that called for $3.1 billion of private equity commitments for all of 2015.
-The $68.6 billion retirement system subsequently rolled a $700 million commitment it made last year to TPG Capital into its 2015 allocation, leaving $2.4 billion for the year.
+In February, Oregon released a private equity investment plan that called for $3.1 billion of private equity commitments in 2015.
+The $68.6 billion retirement system subsequently rolled a $700 million commitment it made to TPG Capital in 2014 into its 2015 allocation, leaving $2.4 billion for the year.

 In a February email to Buyouts, Skjervem said a tightening of fund terms and conditions could lead Oregon to undershoot its target.